 The cup creates suction that holds it firmly in place, creating a no-fuss, leakproof period.

 Research which was reported on the NHS website in July 2019 showed that menstrual cups are a ‘safe and effective alternative to tampons.
-Reusable cups are made from medical grade silicone, so they do not increase the chances of infection and can be hygienically used again and again for years.
+Reusable menstrual cups are made from medical grade silicone and can be hygienically used again and again for years.

 If you have any concerns about health and safety of using menstrual cups, then please speak to a healthcare professional or GP.